Chris Rea: Water Sign and Shamrock Diaries

 From 1983, Rea's music began to better reflect his wishes and capabilities, despite pressure from his record company due to the accumulated costs of the production for his first four albums.
 To keep costs low, the label decided to release the demo tapes of his fifth studio album Water Sign.
 It was the first of several successful albums on which Rea collaborated with producer David Richards.
 He also changed managers and went on a UK club tour, followed by a 60-date tour as a support act for Canadian band Saga.

 Water Sign performed far better than Rea or his team expected in Ireland and Europe, selling over half a million copies in just a few months.
 The single I Can Hear Your Heartbeat charted in Europe.
 With the album's success along with that of the subsequent Wired to the Moon (1984), which was his first Top 40 album in the UK (reaching No. 35), Rea began to focus his attention on touring continental Europe and building up a fan base.
-He established a loyal following in West Germany, and believes this audience saved his career as there was no "image-led market", but only "by music and by word of mouth".
-It was not until 1985's million-selling Shamrock Diaries, with its hit singles Stainsby Girls and Josephine, written for his wife and daughter respectively, that UK audiences began to take notice of him.
+He established a loyal following in West Germany, and believes this audience saved his career as there was no "image-led market", allowing him to succeed "by music and by word of mouth".
+It was not until 1985's million-selling Shamrock Diaries, with its hit singles Stainsby Girls and Josephine, written for his wife and daughter respectively, UK audiences began to take notice of him.